• Skip to primary navigation

 Fomites and Their Role in the Spread of Bacteria and Viruses

-July 16, 2021 by Big Red
+July 16, 2021 IN Blogs

 In the scientific community, fomites are known as passive vectors.
 Put simply, they are inanimate objects that can carry and spread disease and infectious agents.
 Common fomites we come into contact with frequently are handrails, doorknobs, light switches, lift buttons and shared facilities.